mmistakes/made-mistakes-jekyll/_posts/2013-05-18-spock-captain-kirk-portrait.md

 - Captain Kirk
 ---

-Spock and Captain Kirk --- a scene from the motion picture, *Star Trek Into Darkness*.
+Mr. Spock and Captain Kirk --- a scene from the motion picture, *Star Trek Into Darkness*.

 {% include paperfaces-boilerplate.html %}